nyvs/mediator-sys/README.md

 - `CxAwareMediator` (use `async` feature, carries a dependency of your choice)
 - compiler-baked typing
 - extensible architecture

+## Todo
+- remove `Clone` bound on events `Ev` for `SyncMediatorInternalNext`.
+- internally, make builders function in an "additive" way.

 ## Contributions
 Feel free to open an issue/PR explaining possible improvements or changes.